 Myth 3: “Pure” or “Therapeutic Grade” Essential Oils Are Safe

-Regardless of the manner of distillation, an essential oil can be labeled “pure” if it is made up of the specific plant variety.
+Regardless of the manner of distillation, an essential oil might be labeled “pure” because it (allegedly) is made up of one specific type of plant.
 In other words, if you are purchasing sandalwood essential oil that is labeled “pure,” it should have only sandalwood in it.

 Here’s a wrinkle — the problem with that sandalwood oil may not be that it has added chemicals in it.
 It may, in fact, be impure because it is mixed with other “pure” essential oils or similar plant varieties to mimic sandalwood.
 (And, if you are buying cheap sandalwood oil, this is likely what you are getting.
 Real sandalwood is exceptionally rare and expensive.)